Best Tea for Focus and Productivity - Without the Coffee Jitters

 The Brewing Temperature Rules for Maximum L-Theanine

 This is critical and almost universally ignored: lower water temperature preserves more L-theanine.
 Boiling water (100°C) degrades L-theanine faster than it does caffeine — so over-hot brewing produces a more stimulating, less calming cup.
+If you want the focus benefits, brew at the right temperature:

 - White tea: 75°C · 4–5 minutes